SeppiaBrilla/University-notes/Machine learning/Classification/Decision tree.md

 - If X is large, Which attribute we choose for testing?
 	- Choose a test based on an attribute with 2 or more outcomes
 	- make this test the root of a tree with a branch for each possible outcome
-	- partition X in subsets corresponding to the outocomes and apply recursively the procedure
+	- partition X in subsets corresponding to the outcomes and apply recursively the procedure

 ### Problems:
 - Which attribute we choose for testing? -> [[Pattern finding and evaluation]]